Venezuela Language and Culture

 Heritage

 The multi-ethnicity in Venezuela shows that the Venezuelan population has a mix of heritages.
-According to data from a survey conducted in the early 20th century, more than half of the population identify themselves as Mestizos.
+According to data from a survey conducted in the early 20th century, more than half of the population identify as Mestizos.
 This term refers to people of mixed race, such as Afro-Caribbean and European ancestry.
 Moreno is another term that’s used to describe mixed-race people.
-This term is used to describe a mestizo, and it is not offensive.
+This term is not offensive but is used to describe a mestizo.

-About 40 to 41% identify as White.
-They are primarily of European heritage.
-3 % identify themselves as Blacks of African descent, while the remaining 3 % identify as indigenous.
+About 40 to 41% identify as White, primarily of European heritage.
+Three percent identify as Blacks of African descent, while the remaining three percent identify as indigenous.

 Ethnic diversity has no impact on national unity.

-Despite the existence of many ethnic groups, who have been living in the area for centuries, the population is homogeneous when it comes to national identity, security, and economic equality.
-When asked who they are, almost all the people identify themselves as Venezuelans.
+Despite the existence of many ethnic groups that have lived in the area for centuries, the population is homogeneous when it comes to national identity, security, and economic equality.
+When asked who they are, almost everyone identifies as Venezuelans.

 Indigenous People Of Venezuela